 As the saying goes, “data is the new oil,” as it is quickly becoming an essential resource creating new revenue streams across the global economy, disrupting business operations, removing human bias from the equation, and ensuring the smooth functioning of companies of all sizes.
 Like with oil, those who learn to extract data and put it to good use will thrive while those who do not will be left behind.

-This article will dive into why it is insufficient to store only data because you also need to make sense of it and tap into a precious reservoir of opportunities for your enterprise’s growth.
+This article will dive into why it is insufficient to only store data.
+Instead it is crucial to make sense of it and tap into this precious reservoir of opportunities for your enterprise’s growth.

 What Is Data Accessibility?

 The concept of data accessibility refers to removing barriers that stand in the way of leveraging the data stored in a company’s database.
 In other words, data accessibility determines how data consumers

 in your organization can utilize data to increase productivity and efficiency without needing extensive experience in working with data.